Wildlife of China: Primates

 China is home to 21 primate species including gibbons, macaques, leaf monkeys, gray langurs, snub-nosed monkeys and lorises.
 Most of China's primate species are endangered.
 Both apes and monkeys, particularly gibbons and macaques are prominently featured in Chinese culture, folk religion, art and literature.
-Monkey is one of the 12 animals of the Chinese zodiac.
+The monkey is one of the 12 animals of the Chinese zodiac.

-The only apes native to China are the gibbons.
-Gibbons are tree-dwellers, using their long arms to swing from branches.
+The only apes native to China are gibbons.
+Gibbons are tree dwellers which use their long arms to swing from branches.
 Gibbons can be recognized by their loud calls, with mating pairs often singing together as a duet.

 The Hainan black crested gibbon is among the rarest and most endangered apes.
 Endemic to the island of Hainan, there are fewer than 30 individuals left in the Bawangling National Nature Reserve.
 Like many other gibbons, male Hainan black crested gibbons are black in color while females are golden brown.
 The eastern black crested gibbon is nearly as rare with only 20 or so in the Guangxi Zhuang Autonomous Region along with 30 in neighboring Vietnam.
 About 99% of this ape's habitat in China has been lost.

 The black crested gibbon is found across a greater swath of southwestern China.
 The Yunnan lar gibbon, a subspecies of the lar or white-handed gibbon, might be extinct in China.
 The animal was last observed by zoologists in 1988 and its call was last heard by locals in 2002.
 A survey in November 2007 in the Nangunhe National Nature Reserve yielded no sign of this gibbon.

 The northern white-cheeked gibbon is nearly extinct in the wilderness of southern Yunnan where they are hunted by local people as charms of good luck and for their bones which are made into weaving instrument and chopsticks.
 As of 2008, a captive population of eight northern white-cheeked gibbons was living in the Mengyang Nature Reserve.
 Two of the individuals were released into the wild but still relied on tourists for food.
 The eastern hoolock gibbon, which are distinguished by white tufts of hair above the eyebrows, are found in western Yunnan, along the border with Myanmar.
 The western hoolock gibbon might be found in southeastern Tibet.
 All gibbons in China are Class I protected species.

 The most commonly found primates in China are macaques, which have oversized cheeks to store food and live in large troops.
 The range of the rhesus or common macaque extends from as far north as the Taihang Mountains of Shanxi and down to Hainan.
 Tibetan macaques are often seen at tourist sites such as Mount Emei and Huangshan.
 Stump-tailed macaques have distinct red faces and live throughout southern China.
 The Formosan rock macaque is endemic to Taiwan.
 Assam macaques are found in higher elevation areas of southern Tibet and the Southwest, and the northern pig-tailed macaque in Yunnan.